TimMisiak/timmisiak.github.io/content/posts/fakers-guide-to-assembly.md

 draft: false
 ---

 Assembly code scares people.
 There's a good reason for that.
 For many people, writing code in assembly language seems equivalent to writing code in ancient dwarven runes, or calculating pi in roman numerals.
-The fact that Roller Coast Tycoon was [almost completely written in assembly language](http://www.chrissawyergames.com/faq3.htm) sounds almost too amazing to be true.
+The fact that RollerCoaster Tycoon was [almost completely written in assembly language](http://www.chrissawyergames.com/faq3.htm) sounds almost too amazing to be true.
 Many programmers view assembly language as some combination of ancient, arcane, inscrutable, useless, and complex.

 Despite all that, I have a secret to share with you.
 Reading assembly language is not really that hard.
 Or at the very least, it's an order of magnitude easier than *writing* assembly language.
 There are a few reasons why that's true, but before we dive into that, let me first tell you why you should care about assembly language.